App version: 0.1.0

 Pros

-• Higher interest rates: APYs offered by high-yield savings accounts can be 20 to 25 times higher than the APYs offered by traditional savings accounts.
+• Higher interest rates: APYs offered by high-yield savings accounts can be up to 15 times higher than the APYs offered by traditional savings accounts.
 This allows your money to grow faster.

-• Low risk: The Federal Deposit Insurance Corporation (FDIC) or National Credit Union Association (NCUA) insure high-yield savings accounts in the same way as traditional savings.
+• Low risk: The Federal Deposit Insurance Corporation or the National Credit Union Association insures high-yield savings accounts in the same way as traditional savings.
 This means you’ll receive up to $250,000 per account holder, per institution, should the bank or credit union fail.

-• Low costs: High-yield savings accounts are typically offered by online banks, which generally don’t charge monthly maintenance fees.
-This is due to the fact that they have lower overhead costs than brick-and-mortar banks, and will often pass those savings on to their customers in the form of low fees (and better rates).
+• Low costs: High-yield savings accounts are typically available with online banks, which generally don’t charge monthly maintenance fees.
+This is due to the fact that they have lower overhead costs than brick-and-mortar banks and will often pass those savings on to their customers in the form of low fees (and better rates).

 • Ideal for short-term savings goals: High-yield savings accounts can be a good way to save for things you want to pay for in the next few months to a year, such as a vacation or wedding.
-If you were to put this money into a risky investment like stocks, there’s a chance you could lose money in the short term.
+If you were to put this money into a risky investment — for example, stocks — there’s a chance you could lose money in the short term.

 Cons